 Building image service SOIs with ArcGIS Enterprise SDK is now supported.
 You can use

-IImageServiceInfo, have been added.
-For a list of new interfaces and classes, refer to What's new in API reference.
+IImage, have been added.
+For a list of new interfaces and classes, refer to New in 10.8.1 API.

 SOEs and SOIs now support shared instances.
 They can be enabled with map services that are set to use the shared instance pool.
 To learn more about shared instances, refer to Configure service instance settings.